Proper welding procedure and good preparation will prevent cracking problems.

 - It is important to make sure that the ends of the grouser bar are completely welded to the shoe.
 Don’t leave cavities where the weld was started as this will allow the end of the grouser bar to break off.
 The picture shows poorly attached grouser bar.

-The following are for reference only when welding with 1/8″ or 3/32″ Lincoln NS-317 or 7018 Rod.
+The following are for reference only when welding with 1/8” or 5/32” NS3M

 - Avoid quenching or rapid cooling of welds.
 Do not let the welds come in contact with water, mud, snow etc.

 Note: To completely ensure a proper welding procedure, preheating (500) prior to welding should be performed.
 Preheat to remove condensed moisture from plate surfaces.
 However, this method is impractical and rarely used.